mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 The ntfy server can forward [notification messages as email](https://docs.ntfy.sh/publish/#e-mail-notifications) via a SMTP server for outgoing messages.
 If configured, you can set the `X-Email` header to send messages as email (e.g. `curl -d "This is a test notification to my email address" -H "X-Email: alice@example.com" example.com/example_topic`).

-If the web app is enabled, you can forward messages to a specified email address, publishing notification at the same time.
+If the web app is enabled, you can forward messages to a specified email address from there as well, creating a notification at the same time.

 To enable it, add the following configuration to your `vars.yml` file (adapt to your needs):